svin24/svin24.github.io/content/blog/Does-Rust-belong-in-Linux.md

 support, for example.
 The major players have been entrenched for decades, and any project seeking to displace them will have decades of hard work ahead of them and will require a considerable amount of luck to succeed.
-Though I think that new innovations in kernels are badly overdue, I must acknowledge the that there is some truth to the argument that we're stuck with Linux.
+Though I think that new innovations in kernels are badly overdue, I must acknowledge that there is some truth to the argument that we're stuck with Linux.
 In this framing, if you want Rust to succeed in a kernel, getting it into Linux is the best strategy.